andrewallen/ben-allen-io/README.md

 - Run locally: `npm run dev` (the CV syncs to `/cv` automatically)
 - Build/deploy: `npm run build` (syncs, then writes static HTML to `dist/`)
 - In Docker/Coolify, the same sync happens during the image build.

+Photos:
+- Place images in `photos/` (PNG/JPG/JPEG/WebP/GIF).
+They’ll be copied to `public/photos/` when you run sync/dev/build.
+- The gallery and hero use a generated manifest at `src/data/photos.json`.

 ## Configuration & Branding